Find (and Listen to) Your Own Voice

 you lose yourself in the world”

-When we face opposition, we have to allow our own voice to maintain a position of prominence.
+When we face such opposition, we have to allow our own voice to maintain a position of prominence.
 In fact, we should embrace the responsibility of being an advocate for our own needs.
-Moreover, we should not feel guilt for expressing our true selves.
-The truth is that each of us is responsible for our own distress.
+Moreover, we should not feel guilty for expressing our true selves.
 If expressing our desire to evolve in a self-directed manner creates distress for others, it is not our responsibility to shrink ourselves to fit the comfort levels of others.

-Obviously, your nature is uniquely our own, and it follows that the needs of your nature cannot be defined by anyone but YOU.
-If our voices could be likened to an internal GPS, ignoring our own voice is roughly equivalent to ignoring the internal guidance system, and instead preferring to accept direction from others who have no idea of where we wish to go.
+Obviously, your nature is uniquely your own.
+Therefore, the needs of your nature cannot be defined by anyone but YOU.
+If our voices could be likened to an internal GPS, ignoring our inner voice is the same as ignoring our internal navigation system, preferring to accept direction from others who have no idea of where we wish to go.